Paternity Law Overview

-As a general concept, “paternity” refers to a child’s father.
+In general, “paternity” refers to a child’s father.
 But general concepts can have more specific legal meanings, and corresponding rights and responsibilities.
-With paternity comes the obligation to support minor children, as well as access to custody and visitation and the ability to make important decisions in the child’s life.
+With paternity comes an obligation to support minor children, as well as access to custody and visitation and the ability to make important decisions in the child’s life.

-And while the law may assume paternity in some cases, in others, mother and fathers must establish it, often contentiously.
+While the law may assume paternity in some cases, in others, mothers and fathers must establish fatherhood.
 Here is what you need to know about establishing paternity and its legal effect.

-While it may be obvious to some parents who the legal father of a child is, paternity is not always automatically established.
+While it may be obvious to some parents who the legal father of a child is, paternity is not always automatic.
 In general, state laws provide for presumed paternity as well as voluntary and involuntary paternity proceedings.

 Many states presume that a child born during a heterosexual marriage is the husband’s offspring.
-In some states, parties can challenge this presumption by undergoing DNA testing, which can conclusively prove otherwise.
-However, in other states, there is no DNA testing or other method to disprove paternity that is legally available if a child was born during an intact marriage, even if all parties concerned know that the husband is not the biological father of the child.
+In some states, parties can challenge this presumption by undergoing DNA testing, which can conclusively show paternity.
+However, other states do not allow DNA testing to disprove paternity if a child was born during an intact marriage, even if all parties concerned know that the husband is not the biological father of the child.
 This can lead to non-biological fathers being responsible for the needs of the children, including the legal duty to pay child support in some instances.

 Other instances where states may presume paternity include: